Arctic Security Conference 2026

 Threats in the Arctic - How?

-Chair: Whitney P. Lackenbauer, Canada Research Chair in the Study of the Canadian North, Trent University & Network Lead, NAADSN
+Chair: Whitney Lackenbauer, Canada Research Chair in the Study of the Canadian North, Trent University & Network Lead, NAADSN

 Tore O. Sandvik, Minister of Defence, Norway